-- addkey or remkey: Add or remove LACP trunks to the group. - addport or remport: Add or remove internal or external switch ports to the group. - addtrunk or remtrunk: Add or remove static port trunks to the group. - addprof or remprof: The profile options are not applicable to local VM groups.
-Only distributed VM groups may use VM profiles (see "VM Profiles" on page 188). - stg: The group may be assigned to a Spanning-Tree group for broadcast loop control (see "Spanning Tree Group Guidelines" on page 132). - tag: Enable or disable VLAN tagging for the VM group.
+- addkey or remkey: Add or remove LACP trunks to the group. - addport or remport: Add or remove internal or external switch ports to the group.
+Note that VMready and vNICs (see "Virtual NICs" on page 183) are not supported simultaneously on the same port. - addtrunk or remtrunk: Add or remove static port trunks to the group. - addprof or remprof: The profile options are not applicable to local VM groups.
+Only distributed VM groups may use VM profiles (see "VM Profiles" on page 200). - stg: The group may be assigned to a Spanning-Tree group for broadcast loop control (see "Spanning Tree Group Guidelines" on page 132). - tag: Enable or disable VLAN tagging for the VM group.
 If the VM group contains ports which also exist in other VM groups, tagging should be enabled in both VM groups. - vlan: Each VM group must have a unique VLAN number.
 This is required for local VM groups.
-If one is not explicitly configured, the switch will automatically assign the next unconfigured VLAN when a VE or port is added to the VM group. - vmap: Each VM group may optionally be assigned a VLAN-based ACL (see "VLAN Maps" on page 192).
+If one is not explicitly configured, the switch will automatically assign the next unconfigured VLAN when a VE or port is added to the VM group. - vmap: Each VM group may optionally be assigned a VLAN-based ACL (see "VLAN Maps" on page 204).

-addvm or remvm: Add or remove VMs.
+addym or remym: Add or remove VMs.

 VMs and other VEs are primarily specified by MAC address.
-They can also be specified by UUID or by the index number as shown in various VMready information output (see "VMready Information Displays" on page 194).
+They can also be specified by UUID or by the index number as shown in various VMready information output (see "VMready Information Displays" on page 207).

 If VMware Tools software is installed in the guest operating system (see VMware documentation for information on installing recommended tools), VEs may also be specified by IP address or VE name.
-However, if there is more than one possible VE for the input, the switch will display a list of candidates and prompt for a specific MAC address.
+However, if there is more than one possible VE for the input (such as an IP address for a VM that uses multiple vNICs), the switch will display a list of candidates and prompt for a specific MAC address.